cjudd/cool-pick-game-tutorial/README.md

 We will start by adding some basic HTML to host the game.

-1. In HTML (top left quadrant), add the following html to create a page with a title of Cougar Chase and a message to the user about how to play the game.
+1. In HTML (top left quadrant), add the following html to create a page with a title of Cool Pig Game and a message to the user about how to play the game.

 ```
 <!DOCTYPE html>
 <html>
   <head>
-    <title>Cougar Chase</title>
+    <title>Cool Pig Game</title>
   </head>
   <body>
-    <h1>Cougar Chase</h1>
+    <h1>Cool Pig Game</h1>
     <p>Use the arrow keys to move around and collect the coins.</p>
   </body>
 </html>